 - Prof Tony Pridmore, University of Nottingham, United Kingdom

 - Prof Uli Schurr, Forschungszentrum Jülich, Germany

-You will find everything you need to know on the symposium website, from how to register and submit abstracts to sponsorship opportunities and early career travel grants.
+You will find everything you need to know on the symposium website, from how to register to sponsorship opportunities.
 You can also keep an eye on the latest news about the symposium through our news (make sure you have subscribed to the blog), on Twitter (make sure you have followed us), and of course, here on our website!